mivek/MetarParser/README.md

 ### Internationalization

-English and french locales are supported by the library.
+English and French locales are supported by the library.
 The library uses the user's locale.
 The default locale is english.

 #### Change the locale and contributing